Introduction of Built-Up Roof with Gravel

-A built-up roof (BUR), often known as a tar-and-gravel roof, is a tried-and-true flat roof type.
+A built-up roof (BUR), often known as a tar-and-gravel roof, is a tried-and-true gravel for flat roof type.
 To build a long-lasting roof system, alternating layers of roofing felt (typically fiberglass) and hot-applied asphalt are used.

 To protect the roof from the elements, particularly ultraviolet (UV) radiation and hail, a layer of gravel, or small stones, is applied on top of the final coat of asphalt.
 The gravel is incorporated in the top coat of asphalt (known as a flood coat), which aids in the retention of the gravel.

 The best gravel for flat roof as a weatherproofing layer extends the life of the roof’s surface by preventing issues like cracking and blistering.

 Although the asphalt waterproofs the roof (which is critical for flat roofs), the gravel adds a vital, life-extending layer.
 Although commonly referred to as “gravel,” the top layer is usually some sort of aggregate material (such as pea gravel, slag, or mineral granules).

 BUR aggregate is usually pea-sized, about a quarter-inch thick, and is used to impart the Class A surface burning designation in accordance with mandatory ASTM E108, UL790, or CAN/ULC S107M requirements.